Search

 • Phytosanitary Certificate facility available to the exporters of agriculture commodities.

-• Provide Advisory service to regular participation of the scientists in the monthly meetings of State Level Pest Surveillance Advisory Committee.
+• Provide Advisory service to regular participation of the scientists in the monthly meetings of the State Level Pest Surveillance Advisory Committee.

-• Provide Advisory service to regular participation of the scientists in the preparation of Rabi, Kharifand Zaid organized by Directorate of Agriculture, UP Government.
+• Provide Advisory service to regular participation of the scientists in the preparation of Rabi, Kharifand Zaid organized by the Directorate of Agriculture, UP Government.

 • Scientists of the Department used to participate in the meetings, gosthies and KisanMela organized by the District Agriculture Officer, Plant Protection Officer, Deputy Director (Plant Protection)etc.